DETAILED ACTION

 Greyscale

-It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to modify the connection between the secondary connector (164) and the extending arm of the device of Fig 9 with an integral coupling head (spherical head) on the primary connector connected within a distal opening in the secondary connector taught in the embodiment of Fig. 21-22A in order to allow the second rods received by the second body to be oriented in a variety of different orientations relative to the first rod received in the first body.
+It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to modify the connection between the secondary connector (164) and the extending arm of the device of Fig 9 with an integral coupling head (spherical head) coming off of the proximal side of the extending arm integrally attached to the primary connector which is connected within a distal opening in the secondary connector taught in the embodiment of Fig. 21-22A in order to allow the second rods received by the second body to be oriented in a variety of different orientations relative to the first rod received in the first body.

 Regarding Claim 16, the primary connector comprises a tulip connector, and wherein the secondary connector comprises a tulip connector (Fig. 9, 22A).